 The Company's environmental obligations are regulated under Federal, State and Local government laws.
 All environmental performance obligations are reported monthly, and are from time to time, subject to government agency audits, as well as internal and external audits undertaken as part of fulfilling environmental management requirements which ensures compliance.
-No environmental breaches occurred however two significant environmental incidents (defined in internal policy guidelines as Class 1 or 2) were reported to a government agency during the financial period.
+No environmental breaches occurred during the financial period.